Ludwig von Benedek: Battle of San Martino/Solferino

-In early 1859, Benedek was commander general of the VIIIth army corps in the Second Italian War of Independence.
+In early 1859, Benedek was commander general of the 8th army corps in the Second Italian War of Independence.
 On 27 May 1859, he was promoted to the rank of Feldzeugmeister, second in command of the entire Austrian Army.
 On 24 June, under the command of the young Emperor Franz Joseph I, he fought in the Battle of Solferino against the French troops of the Emperor Napoleon III.

 Benedek was attacked on the right flank by the entire army of King Victor Emmanuel II of Piedmont-Sardinia, just a few kilometers north of Solferino in the Battle of San Martino.
 The Austrian units threw the Piedmontese back at first and were able to hold their ground.
 In the meantime Franz Joseph was defeated at Solferino and Benedek aided his retreat to San Martino.
 Benedek received the Commander's Cross of the Military Order of Maria Theresa in 1859.

-After the Austrian defeat, Benedek was appointed Chief of the General Quartermaster Staff on January 31, 1860, and to the governorship of Hungary in April.
+After the Austrian defeat, Benedek was appointed Chief of the General Quartermaster Staff on 31 January 1860, and to the governorship of Hungary in April.

-On October 20, 1860, Benedek assumed command of the Austrian forces in Lombardy-Venetia, Carinthia, Carniola, the Tyrol and the Adriatic Coastland and was awarded the Grand Cross of the Order of Leopold with War Decoration on January 14, 1862.
+On 20 October 1860 Benedek assumed command of the Austrian forces in Lombardy-Venetia, Carinthia, Carniola, the Tyrol and the Adriatic Coastland and was awarded the Grand Cross of the Order of Leopold with War Decoration on 14 January 1862.